 - Human rights;

 - Anti-competitive practices;

-Under which conditions and how may I raise an Alert ?
+How may I raise an Alert ?

 Will my Alert remain confidential?

 In accordance with the regulations in force, all means are put in place to ensure strict confidentiality: